-Management Standard Questions for consideration Line Manager's description of arrangements in place Job Holders' Comments Agreed actions to be taken ROLE Does the role holder feel confident to raise any role conflict issues?
+Management Questions for consideration Line Manager's description of Job Holders' Agreed actions to be Standard arrangements in place Comments taken ROLE Does the role holder feel confident to raise any role conflict issues?

 Management Standard Questions for consideration Line Manager's description of arrangements in place Job Holders' Comments Agreed actions to be taken EXTERNAL DEMANDS Work-related What work does the role holder carry out that isnot related to their employment by the school?
 [For example, other part-time employment, consultancy, own or family business].
 What demands does this place on the role holder?
 Personal/Family Are there any personal or family circumstances that the role holder would like to be taken into account?
-Any further comme Any further comments and actions: Date of Assessment: Target date for implementation n of remedial measures s: Date for review of assessment: Signature of Manager: Signature of Job Holder:
+Any further comme Any further comments and actions: Date of Assessment: Target date for implementation of remedial measures: 5: Date for review of assessment: Signature of Manager: Signature of Job Holder: